The 3 Best Diets for Heart Health (Backed by Science)

 Rest assured that the best heart-healthy eating plan is the one you will actually follow.
 You do not need a so called “diet”.
 Instead, you need a healthy lifestyle you can sustain for life.

 Follow a plan that speaks to your food personality and the types of foods that you and your family enjoy.
-Work with an experienced Registered Dietitian that can help guide the way and making eating well simple and tasty.
+Work with an experienced Registered Dietitian who can help guide the way and make eating well simple, tasty, and sustainable to your unique needs.

 Read on to find out how many researchers would define the top 3 diets for heart health next.